Examples

 Keyboard testing

-- When using features that trigger the display of an alert, I should see or hear the alert announced, but focus DOES NOT transfer automatically when the alert appears.
+- When using features that trigger the display of an alert, I should see or hear the alert announced, but focus DOESN'T transfer automatically when the alert appears.

 - When using features that trigger the display of an alert dialog (modal), I should see or hear the alert announced, and focus DOES transfer automatically when the alert appears.